5cript/SimpleJSON/README.md

 * The library supports almost all STL containers (stringify supports even more) as well as fundamental types. <br>
 * Containers will decay into json arrays, if their value_type is a stringifiable (this is recursive).
-* Classes will turn into objects, if it is adapted, derives from FusionStruct<> and each parameter is stringifiable.
+* Classes will turn into objects, if it is adapted, derives from FusionStruct<> and each member is stringifiable.
-* The stringify class member is called if provided, you have to make sure yourself that what you produce makes sense.
+* For other classes, the "stringify" method is called, if provided, but then you will have to make sure on your own to produce a valid output.
+(The base64 wrapper uses this).

 ### stringify behaviour (and STL stuff stringification)
 It is quite import to know how certain STL constructs translate into JSON and here is a brief summary: